MobiLLMs/MobiLLMs.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: MobiLLMs 2024
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: MobiLLMs

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: # >
-    <p>555 your office number</p>
+    # <p>555 your office number</p>
-    <p>123 your address street</p>
+    # <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    # <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+# Call for Participation

+We are pleased to introduce the first "Workshop on Mobile Computing with Large Language Models (MobiLLMs)", a new forum for discussing the integration of Large Language Models (LLMs) in the context of mobile computing.
+This workshop aims to provide a collaborative environment for researchers, industry professionals, and enthusiasts to share insights, discuss challenges, and explore the potential of LLMs in mobile computing.

+MobiLLMs takes a broad view on LLMs and embraces a wide spectrum of language models such as Vision-Language Models (VLMs).
+It is intended as a platform for thoughtful exchange and in-depth discussion on key aspects of mobile computing and LLMs.
+Participants will engage in panel discussions that provide insights into current issues, paper presentations that highlight the latest research, and demos that demonstrate the practical applications of LLMs in the mobile computing landscape.
+Interactive sessions will allow participants to engage with the latest developments, and networking opportunities are designed to foster connections and collaborations.

+We invite submissions of original research that addresses the interface between Large Language Models and mobile computing.
+Areas of interest include, but are not limited to:

+* Effective Deployment of LLMs on Mobile Devices
+* Energy and Resource Management for Mobile LLMs
+* Real-Time Language Processing in Mobile Environments
+* Enhancing Mobile User Experience through LLMs
+* Privacy Considerations in Mobile LLM Implementations
+* Context-Aware LLM Applications for Mobile Devices
+* Challenges of LLMs in Mobile Settings
+* LLMs for Mobile Accessibility and Assistive Technologies
+* Stability and Reliability of LLMs on Mobile Platforms
+* Automated Development of Mobile Applications via LLMs
+* Mobile Sensing Data Analysis through LLMs

+Submissions can include technical papers, work-in-progress papers, position papers, or proposals for short talks, demos, and panel discussions.

+# Important Dates

+* Submission Deadline: April 12, 2024
+* Notification of Acceptance: April 22, 2024
+* Camera Ready Deadline: May 1, 2024